Please Don’t Call Me About Starting Therapy If It’s Your New Year’s Resolution.

 I suggested to Mary that we use a tool called a decisional balance, a simple listing of the pros and cons of both the current behavior and the desired new behavior.

-+ It’s fall, and when it’s cold I just want to curl up with a blanket and comfort food.
+Pros of Current Lifestyle: + It’s easier + Enjoy going out to eat with friends + It’s fall, and when it’s cold I just want to curl up with a blanket and comfort food. | Cons of Current Lifestyle: – A definite pattern of declining health – Have to make changes anyway eventually |

 The Decisional Balance